sandeepscet/snack-devsunleashed/README.md

 # Unleashed Snake

 ## Goal
-- **Technical** :  Create serverless game App that can use maximum feature of Forge
+- **Technical** :  Create a serverless game App that can use the maximum features of Forge
-- **Admin** : Move Productivity, User will get better game who created more stories, more confluence doc and resolved More Games.
+- **Admin**: Move Productivity, User will get a better game that created more stories, more confluence doc, and resolved More Games.

 ## Features
 - Play Snack Game based on Atlassian Product Data